National Receptionists’ Day, which is celebrated internationally on the second Wednesday of May every year, is to be held on 11 May 2022.

 Attention to detail can make a big difference in your reception area:

-• Have fresh flowers and a bowl of sweets on your reception desk.
+- Have fresh flowers on your reception desk.

-• Have colouring-in sheets and a range of suitable books and magazines if children visit your salon or barbershop.
+- Have single-use colouring-in sheets if children visit your salon or barbershop.
 This will keep them entertained while waiting.

 Ensure your receptionist understands the range of products your salon or barbershop sells and the benefits they offer.
 If they know which products were used during an appointment they will also be in a good position to encourage your clients to buy them for use at home between appointments.